Get in touch: hello@totalbalance.com.au

 Kate has coached lawyers, creatives, psychologists, bankers, consultants, leaders from NFPs and government.
 She’ll work with you to help you to move in your chosen direction as well as helping to build your confidence and self-belief.

-Career Coaching Options
+Career Coaching Packages & Fees

 Single session